heydc7/heydc7/README.md

 ## ABOUT ME
 I am a self-starter and quick learner, passionate about CyberSecurity and shipping my ideas into apps.

+- 👨🏻‍🎓 Cybersecurity Graduate Student at New York University
 - ☀️ CyberSec: Bug Hunter, CTF Player
 - 🍎 WWDC 2021 & 2022 Scholar
 - ⚡️ Auth0 Ambassador